Saketh1196/Programming/README.md

 # GUI Projects

-###  Simple GUI application of calculator using matlab
+## A. Simple GUI application of calculator using matlab
 The code is presented in the MATLAB folder under the name "drunk_calculator.m" This Calculator works as normal calculator when calculations are performed sequentially Also this calculator have the capability to produce some wierd messages as displayed below.
 This happens when the buttons are pressed randomly.